menu

 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
-Allouez has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Allouez was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Allouez is generally considered to be a blue-collar town.
 100.00% of the Allouez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Allouez is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Allouez who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).